 Dena Simmons, Ed.D., is a lifelong activist, educator, and student of life.
 Dena is the founder of LiberatED, a collective focused on developing school-based resources at the intersection of social and emotional learning (SEL), racial justice, and healing.
 A native of the Bronx, New York, Dena grew up in a one-bedroom apartment with her two sisters and immigrant mother.
 There, Dena learned and lived the violence of injustice and inequity and decided to dedicate her life to educating and empowering others.
-As the Assistant Director of the Yale Center for Emotional Intelligence, she works with schools to use the power of emotions to create a more effective and compassionate society.
+Dena is the former Assistant Director of Yale Center for Emotional Intelligence, where she supported schools to use the power of emotions to create a more compassionate and just society.
 Prior to her work at the Center, Dena served as an educator, teacher educator, diversity facilitator, and curriculum developer.
-She has been a leading voice on teacher education and has written and spoken across the country about social justice pedagogy, diversity, education reform, and bullying in K-12 school settings, including two TEDx talks.
-Dena has been profiled in the AOL/PBS project, MAKERS: Women Who Make America, and a Beacon Press Book, Do It Anyway: The New Generation of Activists.
-Dena is a recipient of a Harry S. Truman Scholarship, a J. William Fulbright Fellowship, an Education Pioneers Fellowship, a Paul and Daisy Soros Fellowship, a Phillips Exeter Academy Dissertation Fellowship, and an Arthur Vining Davis Aspen Fellowship among others.
-She has her doctorate degree from Teachers College, Columbia University.
+She has been a leading voice on teacher education and has written and spoken across the country about social justice pedagogy, diversity, emotional intelligence, and bullying in K-12 school settings, including the White House, the inaugural Obama Foundation Summit, the United Nations, two TEDx talks, and a TED talk on Broadway.
 Dena’s research interests include teacher preparedness to address bullying in the K-12 school setting, culturally responsive pedagogy, and the intersection of equity and social and emotional learning (SEL) interventions—all in an effort to ensure and foster justice and safe spaces for all.
 She is the author of the forthcoming book, White Rules for Black People (St. Martin’s Press, 2022).